CDPHE-bioinformatics/CDPHE-Viral-Amplicon-WDL/README.md

 This workflow was developed for the assembly of Illumina paired-end read data using the Illumina Nextera XT library prep protocol.
 The workflow accepts "sample" as the root entity type.
 The workflow will:

-1. Perform human read scrubbing on the fastq files using [hostile](https://github.com/bede/hostile) if `scrub_reads` is set to true.
+1. Human Read Scrubbing: Perform human read scrubbing on the fastq files using [hostile](https://github.com/bede/hostile) if `scrub_reads` is set to true.
-2. Use Seqyclean to quality filter and trim raw fastq files
+2. Quality Filtering & Trimming: Use Seqyclean to quality filter and trim raw fastq files
     - Seqyclean parameters include a minimum read length set to 25 bp and quality trimming set to a minimum Phred quality score of 30.
-3. Run FastQC on both the raw and cleaned reads
+3. Quality Assessment: Run FastQC on both the raw and cleaned reads
-4. Align reads to the reference genome using bwa and then sort the bam by coordinates using Samtools
+4. Read Alignment: Align reads to the reference genome using bwa and then sort the bam by coordinates using Samtools
-5. Use iVar trim to trim primer regions and then sort the trimmed bam by coordinates using Samtools
+5. Primer Trimming: Use iVar trim to trim primer regions and then sort the trimmed bam by coordinates using Samtools
-6. Use iVar variants to call variants from the trimmed and sorted bam
+6. Variant Calling: Use iVar variants to call variants from the trimmed and sorted bam
    - iVar variants parameters include a minimum quality score set to 30, a minimum variant base frequency set to 0.6 and a minimum read depth set to 10.
-7. Use iVar consensus to call the consensus genome sequence from the trimmed and sorted bam
+7. Consensus Calling: Use iVar consensus to call the consensus genome sequence from the trimmed and sorted bam
    - iVar consensus parameters include a minimum quality score set to 30, a minimum variant base frequency set to 0.6 and a minimum read depth set to 10.
-8. Use Samtools flagstat, stats, and coverage to output statistics from the bam
+8. Coverage Statistics: Use Samtools flagstat, stats, and coverage to output statistics from the bam

 ```mermaid
 ---